RoboJackets/igvc-software/documents/research/iop.md

 - `fkie_iop_local_pose_sensor`
 - `fkie_iop_primitive_driver`

-So, long list of services that we need to implement:
+Which overlaps with all the services that we need, so we shouldn't need to write any extra services.
-- ¿؟⁇?

-Yeah.
-The list of thing(s) that we would need to do would be:
+So, the list of thing(s) that we would need to do would be:
-- Implement our own version of the secret tool that can only be given to military or government (CVT), because Sometimes it happens that way, hyung
+- Implement our own version of the CVT
-  - Thankfully some Indian dude part of Manipal asked about this last year on an issue for the `fkie/iop-core` repo, and the German dudes actually gave [a really good response](https://github.com/fkie/iop_core/issues/2).
+  - Thankfully some Indians part of Manipal asked about this last year on an issue for `fkie/iop-core` repo, and the German dudes gave [a really good response](https://github.com/fkie/iop_core/issues/2).
   - Basically, we can use [wireshark](https://www.wireshark.org/) and some [LUA plugin that some other repo trying to do ROS+JAUS integration did](https://github.com/udmamrl/ROSJAUS/blob/master/Wireshark-dissector/Wireshark_JAUS_dissector.lua)
-  - and then it's like unit test writing time, to check that all the specs mentioned in the IGVC competition manual are fulfilled
+  - Then it'like unit test writing time, to check that all the specs mentioned in the IGVC competition manual are fulfilled

 ## Tasks for other subteams